md-atiqurrahman/Jantrik-client-side/README.md

        * Some page is protected by private route in my website.
        * I use optimized and compressed image in my website.
        * There are two types of access in my website.one is normal users access and another is admin type user access.
-       * A list of technologies and library which are used in my website.
+       * A list of technologies and library which are used in my client side.
           * 1.React.js
           * 2.Tailwindcss
           * 3.daysiUI